 Ratnagarbha investigates the story of the Holy Grail, in which the heroic quest becomes a mystical epic

 Many, many years ago, on the eve of Good Friday of the year 717, a hermit lay in his hut, in one of the wildest regions of Britain, beset by doubts about his Christian faith.
-Suddenly Christ himself appeared to the man in a vision and gave him a small book, ‘no larger or wider than the palm of a man’s hand, containing greater marvels than any mortal heart could conceive’, which, it was promised, would resolve all of his doubts.
-The sections of the book were described as follows:
+But at this critical moment, we are told, Christ himself appeared to the man in a vision and gave him a small book, ‘no larger or wider than the palm of a man’s hand, containing greater marvels than any mortal heart could conceive’.
+This wondrous book, which would resolve all of the hermit’s doubts, contained these four mysterious chapters :

 - This is the book of thy descent.

 - Here begins the book of the Holy Grail.

 A series of apocalyptic visions of light and darkness then flashed upon the hermit’s troubled mind.
 Some time later the holy man emerged from his trance, only to discover that the book had vanished.
 Convinced that something of enormous, if undefined significance has taken place, the hermit is compelled to go on a quest to recover the marvellous book, so that he might copy down its contents and allow others to read and feel its power.